design-first/system-runtime/README.md

 # clean the build directory
 $ grunt clean
 # build monoco on 'debug' mode (on /build/)
-# it will generate the monoco core system (from /src/system/)
+# it will generate monoco core system (from /src/system/)
 # and package monoco client library
 # it will also run jshint and server tests
 $ grunt debug
 # build monoco (on /build/)
-# it will generate the monoco core system (from /src/system/)
+# it will generate monoco core system (from /src/system/)
 # and package monoco client library
 # it will also run jshint and server and client tests
 $ grunt build